overlookmotel/semver-select/README.md

 ### `semverSelect(version, choices)`

-Takes a list of choices as an object with the semver version for each choice as the object's attributes.
+Takes a list of choices as an object with semver match strings as the object's attributes.

-Loops through the object's attributes and returns the first matching result.
+Loops through `choice`'s attributes and returns the first matching result.
 Returns `undefined` if no match found.

 ```js